Canon G3 X vs Sony A99

 One difference between the cameras concerns the presence of an on-board flash.
 The G3X has one, while the A99 does not.
 While the built-in flash of the G3X is not very powerful, it can at times be useful as a fill-in light.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The G3X writes its imaging data to SDXC cards, while the A99 uses SDXC or Memory Stick PRO Duo cards.
+The A99 features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the G3X only has one slot.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G3 X and Sony Alpha SLT-A99 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.